Coronene: Structure

 Coronene is a planar circulene.
 It forms needle-like crystals with a monoclinic, herringbone-like structure.
-The most common polymorph is γ, but β form can also be produced in an applied magnetic field (ca. 1 Tesla) or by phase transition from γ decreasing the temperature below 158 K. The structure containing two C-H groups on one benzene ring, so-called DUO, was analyzed by infrared spectroscopy.
+The most common polymorph is γ, but β form can also be produced in an applied magnetic field (~1 tesla) or by phase transition from γ decreasing the temperature below 158 K. The structure containing two C–H groups on one benzene ring, so-called DUO, was analyzed by infrared spectroscopy.